Where Are They Now?

 Brandi was a McNair Scholar for two consecutive years - 2011-2013 and graduated from UW - Oshkosh in May 2014.
 Her research mentor was Dr. Eric Matson, Department of Biology.
 Her first year's research was "Diversity and Function of Bacteria Related to the Newly-Isolated Organism JT5, a Possible Lignocellulose - Degrading Species from the Gut of an Evolutionary Higher Termite."
 Her second year's research consisted of "Glycohydrolase Enzyme Expression and Activity from the Bacterial Isolate JT5-1, a Gut Inhabitant of an Evolutionary Higher Termite.
 Brandi is currently applying for the Masters of Library Science at the University of Wisconsin - Milwaukee.

 Joseph graduated UW Oshkosh in December 2016.
 As a McNair Scholar, he conducted research with Dr. Lauren Waters, Department of Chemistry.
 Joe intends to apply to graduate programs in the Milwaukee area.
+Our office is awaiting any further information.

 Papa graduated from UW-Oshkosh in May 2013.
 As a McNair Scholar, Papa conducted research with Dr. Kisubi, in which his research topic was African Students' experience of academic life in U.S. public universities.
 He completed his Masters of Social Work in June 2015 at the University of Wisconsin - Madison.
 He is currently not pursuing his PhD at this time and has launched into his career as a Social Worker at a Mental Health Institute on the Assessment and Treatment Unit (ATU).
 Papa provides bio-psycho-social assessments, treatment planning, psychotherapy, and case management services to a population of mentally ill and forensic patients.
 He also works as an Emergency Room Social Worker where he provides psychosocial assessments including formal suicide assessment to children, adolescents, and adults with mental health issues seeking care.